 Cavities are caused when the dental enamel, the outer layer of the tooth, is eaten away by acid.
 But where does this acid come from?
 It is not found in anything you eat or drink.
 Instead, it is created by some of the bacteria in your mouth.
 While some of these bacteria are beneficial, some are not.
 When those bacteria consume foods stuck on your teeth, they can create acids that eat away at the enamel.

 What Creates This Acid?

-When you eat or drink anything, some of it gets stuck on your teeth.
+Some of it gets stuck on your teeth when you eat or drink anything.
 Your saliva does a good job at washing away this debris, but it cannot always wash it all away.
-That is where brushing and flossing comes in.
-These two tasks help get rid of anything stuck on your teeth so that bacteria cannot consume it.
+That is where brushing and flossing come in.
+These two tasks help eliminate anything stuck on your teeth so that bacteria cannot consume it.

 How Do You Stop This Acid?